The Importance of Analyzing Sales Data to Improve Channel Sale

 |Lead management||SPIFs and Rebates|

 Analyzing Sales Data to Improve Channel Sale

-This is the process of collecting information from sales data and market trends to determine future targets and estimate future sales performance.The image below presents a few benefits channel sales data can provide the different systems and programs within an enterprise:
+This is the process of collecting information from sales data and market trends.
+The information is then used to determine future targets and estimate future sales performance.The image below presents a few benefits channel sales data can provide the different systems and programs within an enterprise: